-f) Notice of Motion from the Faculty Support Committee that Senate support the recommendation that a Notice of Motion from the Faculty Support Committee that Senate support the recommendation that a Teaching and Learning Center be established on campus, and staffed appropriately to provide faculty professional development and support in relation to teaching and learning.
+f) Notice of Motion from the Faculty Support Committee:

+that Senate supports the recommendation that a Teaching and Learning Centre be established on campus, and staffed appropriately to provide faculty professional development and support in relation to teaching and learning. (attached) (D. Silver)